 Understand and adjust Streaming Units

 Azure Stream Analytics aggregates the performance "weight" of running a job into Streaming Units (SUs).
 SUs represent the computing resources that are consumed to execute a job.
 SUs provide a way to describe the relative event processing capacity based on a blended measure of CPU, memory, and read and write rates.
-This capacity lets you focus on the query logic and removes you from needing to know storage tier performance considerations, allocate memory for your job manually, and approximate the CPU core-count needed to run your job in a timely manner.
+This capacity lets you focus on the query logic and abstracts the need to manage the hardware to run your Stream Analytics job in a timely manner.

 In order to achieve low latency streaming processing, Azure Stream Analytics jobs perform all processing in memory.
 When running out of memory, the streaming job fails.
 As a result, for a production job, it’s important to monitor a streaming job’s resource usage, and make sure there is enough resource allocated in order to keep the jobs running 24/7.

 The metric is a percentage number ranging from 0% to 100%.
 For a streaming job with minimal footprint, the SU % Utilization metric is usually between 10% to 20%.
 It’s best to keep the metric below 80% to account for occasional spikes.
-You can set an alert on 80% SU Utilization metric to prevent resource exhaustion.
+Microsoft recommends setting an alert on 80% SU Utilization metric to prevent resource exhaustion.
 For more information, see Tutorial: Set up alerts for Azure Stream Analytics jobs.

 Configure Stream Analytics Streaming Units (SUs)

-In the job page, under Configure, click Scale.
+In the job page, under the Configure heading, select Scale.